Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 **Additional information**

-- *Supplier no. for customer*
+- *Supplier no. for user*
-Enter a reference supplier number defined by the customer, if necessary.
+Enter a reference supplier number defined by the user, if necessary.

-[comment]: <> (Referenznummer Customer/Supplier-Nr. bei unserem Kunden?
-Unclear!)

 - *Freight limit*
 Enter a freight limit by the supplier, if necessary.